open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 </html>
 ```

-If we refresh the page again, we should see that the HTML inside our element's shadow root is styled according to the element's styles but the HTML outside it is not:
+If we refresh the page again, we should see that the styles inside our component do not affect the HTML outside of it.

 ![Shadow DOM example](./assets/shadow-dom-2.png)

-Next, we can define some global styles outside our component:
+Similarly we can add styles to the main page, and you will see that it doesn't affect the HTML inside our component:

 ```html
 <!DOCTYPE html>